carlCarlson6/CamillionCodeAssignment/README.md

 On these module we find the implementations of the service interfaces, their mission is to execute the logic or use cases of the application.

-- AddNewsService: completes and formats the data, to follow the INewsEntity interface, sended from the controller to be stored on the database by the repository.
+- AddNewsService: completes and formats the data, to follow the INewsEntity interface which is sended from the controller to be stored on the database by the repository.
 - GetAllNewsService: uses the repository to retrieve all the news from the database.

 ![SERVICES_diagram](img/SERVICES_driagram.jpg)